Review · Other Supplements

 - Is this the same program as the English 'Unlock Your Hip Flexors'?

 - Yes.
-The vendor licensed and translated the original program by Rick Kaselj and Mike Westerdal.
-The exercises and structure are identical; only the language differs.
+The vendor has licensed and translated the original program by Rick Kaselj and Mike Westerdal.
+The exercises, structure, and claims are identical.
+The only difference is the language.